Make Your Next Trip Extraordinary

 Biggest Rookie Mistake

 Seeing Victoria Falls only from the Zambian side.
 About three-quarters of the falls are on the Zimbabwe side, so you must cross over the Zambezi River in Livingstone to the Zimbabwe side to fully appreciate their spectacle.
 (By late September there is almost no water going over the falls on the Zambian side.)
-And don’t bother to rent an umbrella at the entry gate to the falls: The water comes at you from all sides, so you’ll get soaked no matter what.
+And don’t bother renting an umbrella at the entry gate to the falls: The water comes at you from all sides, so you’ll get soaked no matter what.

 Instagram Moment